El-Hassan-Hajbi/elhassan/_posts/2025-02-01-welcome-to-jekyll.markdown

 ### <a name="web_agents">Reflexion on Webagents</a>

-for webagents, at my knowledge, the two most used approaches so far are :
+WebAgents unlock a big potential of interesting usecases where you need efficient interaction with the web, thus many are building around this (multiOn, openai deepsearch, Grok deepsearch, anthropic for webagents, at my knowledge, the two most used approaches so far are :

  - you navigate to the desired website -> scrap the html -> feed it to a llm with your prompt. (scrapgraphAI)

- - you mark the web page + define a set of tools (click, write, go back ...) -> take screenshots -> feed the image to the vlm -> actions taking until response. ([webvoyager](https://langchain-ai.github.io/langgraph/tutorials/web-navigation/web_voyager/#use-the-graph))
+ - you intiate a playwright webpage -> you mark the web page + define a set of tools (click, write, go back ...) -> take screenshots -> feed the annotated image & an edeqaute system promtp to the vlm  -> actions taken until response. ([webvoyager](https://langchain-ai.github.io/langgraph/tutorials/web-navigation/web_voyager/#use-the-graph))

 Pros and cons :
 llms as webagents are expensive, and are a good solution if (you have a large-context free llm)